vikilpet/Taskopy/readme.md

 	*app_args* — command-line arguments.
 	*wait* — wait until application will be closed.
 - **file_open(fullpath:str)** - open file or URL in default application.
-- **process_close(process, timeout:int=10, cmd_filter:str=None)** - soft completion of the process: first all windows belonging to the specified process are closed, and after the timeout (in seconds) the process itself is killed, if still exists. *cmd_filter* - kill only processes with that string in command line.
+- **proc_close(process, timeout:int=10, cmd_filter:str=None)** - soft completion of the process: first all windows belonging to the specified process are closed, and after the timeout (in seconds) the process itself is killed, if still exists. *cmd_filter* - kill only processes with that string in command line.
-- **process_exist(process, cmd_filter:str=None, user_filter:str=None)->bool** - checks whether the process exists and returns a PID or False. *cmd* is an optional command line search.
+- **proc_exist(process, cmd_filter:str=None, user_filter:str=None)->bool** - checks whether the process exists and returns a PID or False. *cmd* is an optional command line search.
 This way you can distinguish between processes with the same executable but different command lines.
-- **process_list(name:str='', cmd_filter:str=None)->list** - get list of processes with that name.
+- **proc_list(name:str='', cmd_filter:str=None)->list** - get list of processes with that name.
 Item in list is a *DictToObj* object with this attributes:
 	*pid* — PID of found process.
 	*name* — short name of executable.
 	*username* — username.